vegaasen/PKI_Playhouse/README.md

 This is how you would typically generate a AESKey with the default Keytool-command-line thingie provided by Sun/Oracle..

-keytool -genseckey -alias my-secret -keyalg AES -keysize 192 -storetype JCEKS -keystore fun.jceks keytool -list -keystore fun.jceks -storetype JCEKS
+* keytool -genseckey -alias my-secret -keyalg AES -keysize 192 -storetype JCEKS -keystore fun.jceks

-List results in:
+* keytool -list -keystore fun.jceks -storetype JCEKS

+When listing the contents of the keystore, it would result in similar to this:

     vegaasen@vegaasen-ppc1:~/_develop/java/PKI_Playhouse/src/main/resources$ keytool -list -storetype jceks -keystore fun.jceks
     Enter keystore password: